amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 **Basis of the case in SC**

-Now the geniuses tried to claim that "377 is bad because it discrimiates based on sexual orientation, which is unconstitutional because of Article 14 and 15".
+Now the geniuses tried to claim that "377 is bad because it discriminates based on sexual orientation, which is unconstitutional because of Article 14 and 15".

-Please read the story I mentioned at the beginning of this post, I am like that judge, who is being presented stupid argument by a dumbass lawyer.
-I do want homosexuals to have better life, but that doesnt mean you can say any stupid thing as long as it favors homosexuals and pretend you are right.
+Please read the story I mentioned at the beginning of this post, I am like that judge, who is being presented stupid argument by a dumb-ass lawyer.
+I do want homosexuals to have better life, but that doesn't mean you can say any stupid thing as long as it favors homosexuals and pretend you are right.